domlockett/LoLLMa/README.md

 $$\text{Memory Requirement} = 20.625 \, \text{GB} $$

 A bit outside of the specs of our VRAM but it's a good place to start and see how long it takes to generate each token (tokens per second).

+Now that we have a bit of background information, we can move forward to downloading the tools we need to host a local LLM on our personal hardware.

+---

 ## Local LLM User Interface